JiriBilek/WiFiSpi/README.md

 - **int8_t hostByName(const char* aHostname, IPAddress& aResult)**
 Resolves the given hostname to an IP address.
 Returns 1 for Ok else error code.

+ - **void softReset(void)**
+ Sends reset command to ESP8266.
+The ESP8266 then resets itself.
+The command is performed only if the connection between the host and ESP8266 is not broken.

 ----------